mohan7427/BooSt/README.md

 - In GUI, go to Jobs and start `new Job`
 - Input all required parameters for the test
 - Start the test run and wait for its completion
-- Click the the `graphs` to check the results
+- Click the `graphs` to check the results
 - To download the graphs, use 'download graphs' button.
 PPT file will be downloaded.

 ### How to Test Openstack